+Washington, D.C.
+20549

+FORM 10-K

-Was shington, D.C.
-20549 FORM 10-K x ANNUAL REPORT I PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 For the fisca ıl year ended December 31, 2016 $\square$ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15 (D) OF THE SE CURITIES EXCHANGE For th e transition period from to Commis sion file number: 814-01035 NEWTEK BUSI NESS SERVIC registrant as specified in its charter Maryland (State or other jurisdiction of incorporation or organization) 46-3755188 (I.R.S.
-Employer Identification No.) 1981 Marcus Avenue, Suite 130 Lake Success, New York (Address of principal executive offices) · 11042 (Zip Code) Registrant's telephone r number, including area code: (212) 3 356-9500 Securities Registere ed Pursuant to Section 12(b) of the A - Act: Title of Each Class f Each Exchange nich Registered The of Each Chass OII WI nen Registereu Common Stock, par value \$0.02 per share q Global Market 7.50% Notes due 2022 q Global Market 7.00% Notes due 2021 Nasdao q Global Market Securities Registered Pursuant to Section 12(g) of the Act : None - Indicate by check mark if the registrant is a well-known seasoned iss suer, as defined in Rule 405 of the Sec urities Act.
+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2017 OR o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromto Commission file num ber: 814-01035 NEWTEK BUSINESS SEDVICES CODD (Exact name of registrant as Manuland 4C 27EE100 Maryland (State or other jurisdiction of incorporation or organization) 46-3755188 (I.R.S.
+Employer Identification No.) 1981 Marcus Avenue, Suite 130, Lake Success, New York (Address of principal executive offices) 11042 (Zip Code) Registrant's telephone number, inclu ding area code: (212) 356-9500 Securities Registered Pursuant t o Section 12(b) of the Act: Name of Each Exchange Title of Each Class on Which Registered Common Stock, par value \$0.02 per share Nasdaq Global Market 7.50% Notes due 2022 Nasdaq Global Market 7.00% Notes due 2021 Nasdaq Global Market Securities Registered Pursuant to S ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
+Yes $\Box$ No x Indicate by check mark if the registrant is not required to file reports pursuant to So ection 13 or Section 15(d) of the Act.
+Yes $\Box$ No x Indicate by check mark whether the registrant: (1) has filed all reports required to be during the past 12 months (or for such shorter period that the registrant was require for the past 90 days.
+Yes $x$ No $\Box$ Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 that the registrant was required to submit and post such files).
+Yes $\Box$ No $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (all as defined in Rule 12b-2 of the Exchange Act).

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-

+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as d efine d in Rule 12b-2 of the Exchange Act).
 Yes $\square$ No x

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No $\Box$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$ No x

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No $\Box$

-95 of Regulation S-K (Section 229.405 of this chapter) is not contained by or information statements incorporated by reference in Part III of the Indicate by check mark whether the registrant is a large accelerated file defined in Rule 12b-2 of the Exchange Act). er, an accelerated filer, a non-accelerated filer, or a smaller reporting compar ıy (all as Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as d efine d in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No x The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant was approximately \$156,330,000 as of the last business day of the registrant's second fiscal quarter of 2016, based on a closing price on that date of \$12.72 on the Nasdaq Global Market.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant was approximately \$265,168,000 as of the last business day of the registrant's second fiscal quarter of 2017, based on a closing price on that date of \$16.29 on the Nasdaq Global Market.
 For the purposes of calculating this amount only, all directors and executive officers of the Registrant have been treated as affiliates.

-As of March 10, 2017 there were 17,217,474 shares issued and outstanding of the registrant's Common Stock, par value \$0.02 per share.
+As of March 15, 2018, there were 18,547,030 shares issued and outstanding of the registrant's Common Stock, par value \$0.02 per share.

 DOCUMENTS INCORPORATED BY REFERENCE